ahelme/sunset-boulevard-terminal-theme/README.md

 ## About

-Sunset Boulevard terminal theme is crafted to capture the essence of golden hour - where the warm, fading light of sunset meets the electric glow of neon signs.
-A low-strain visual experience perfect for long coding sessions while maintaining excellent readability and visual hierarchy.
+Sunset Boulevard is a dark terminal theme crafted to capture golden hour in the city - where the warm, fading light of sunset meets the electric glow of neon signs.
+Low-strain visuals for long coding sessions with excellent readability.

 ## Features